ShadowCurse/pirate_jam_16/DESIGN.md

 ## Gameplay overview

 There are 2 players in the game.
 Each one starts with 15 balls.
 Players take turns and use cues to hit any of their balls.
 The goal of the game is to destroy all opponents balls.

 Each ball starts with 10 HP, 5 DAMAGE and 0 ARMOR.
-These values can by upgraded during the game.
+These values can be upgraded during the game.
 Total player HP is a sum of HP of all player balls.
-When total  player HP drops down to 0, player looses.
+When total player HP drops down to 0, player loses.
 During the turn, special collision rules apply for friendly (turn owners) and opponents balls:

 - If a friendly ball collides with another friendly ball: both heal 1 HP
 - If a friendly ball collides with an opponent's ball: friendly ball heals by its DAMAGE value.
   Opponent's ball loses HP equal to the friendly ball DAMAGE.
 - If opponent's ball hits opponent's ball: nothing happens

-If player's ball looses all HP or is pocketed, it is permanently removed from the field.
+If a player's ball loses all HP or is pocketed, it is permanently removed from the field.
-If player's ball  HP was full when it was healed, the heal amount is converted into souls     .
+If the player's ball HP was full when it was healed, the heal amount is converted into souls.
 Souls act as a currency in the game.
-Players can buy upgrades and other cue in the shop.
+Players can buy upgrades and other cues in the shop.
 Each player starts with a default cue.
 There is one slot for an additional one.
 Additional cues can be used only once.

 ## Theme interpretation (You are the weapon)

 The game is a game of life and death.
 Player's life is infused into balls and these balls are used to kill the opponent by destroying all his balls.

 ## Primary mechanics

  - Ball hit:
     Standard pool mechanic.
 Player hits the ball with a cue.
 This applies an instantaneous velocity change in the ball which propels it forward.
-- Ball collision
+ - Ball collision:
     Standard pool mechanic.
 Balls collide with other balls, table borders or table pockets.
-- Ball interactions
+ - Ball interactions:
     Balls have special rules when it comes to the collision with other balls:
      - If 2 friendly balls collide they heal each other
-    - If friendly and opponent's ball collide, friendly ball is healed and opponent's ball take damage.
+     - If a friendly and opponent's ball collide, the friendly ball is healed and the opponent's ball takes damage.
-- Souls
+ - Souls:
     When friendly balls receive heal in any form, but their HP are already full, the heal value is converted into souls.
 Souls act as a currency in the game to buy items.
-- Ball upgrades
+ - Ball upgrades:
-    Balls have characteristics such as HP, DAMAGE, ARMOR and effects like Bouncy etc. Balls can be upgrade with items bought from the shop.
+    Balls have characteristics such as HP, DAMAGE, ARMOR and effects like Bouncy etc. Balls can be upgraded with items bought from the shop.
-- Cue upgrades
+ - Cue upgrades:
     Cues can be upgraded with items from the shop.
 The example is the scope upgrade that shows the hit ball trajectory.
-- Alternative cues
+ - Alternative cues:
-    In addition to the default pool cue, player can buy alternative cues each with special effects.
+    In addition to the default pool cue, players can buy alternative cues each with special effects.

 # Art